 To this end, the strongest emphasis is placed on practical journalism.
 First, through lectures and workshops, students are instructed in the tools and techniques of the journalist.
-Then they apply what they have learned in the classroom by undertaking, reporting and production assignments.
+Then they apply what they have learned in the classroom by undertaking reporting and production assignments.

-While emphasising practical work, the College does not neglect the wider educational needs of the future journalists.
+While emphasising practical work, the college does not neglect the wider educational needs of future journalists.
 Through a series of required lectures, seminars and workshops, as well as elective courses, students are exposed to the challenge of serious, quality journalism, to the history and problems of the media, and to many key issues confronting India and the world.

 The ACJ has a demanding academic programme.
 Classes begin early in the morning and continue late into the evening.
 Assignments are given on a regular basis and must be completed to meet strict deadlines.
 Students are required to do reading and research outside of class hours.